-Does the steam really affect the taste, quality or overall enjoyment of wine?
+Does the stem affect the taste, quality or overall enjoyment of wine?
 Should I invest in stemless glasses for my restaurant or home?
 Are stemmed glasses better for tasting?
-We cannot answer these questions for you, however on your behalf we can suggest the differences between stemmed and stemless glasses and let you decide which glass you prefer.
+We cannot answer these questions for you; however, on your behalf, we can suggest the differences between stemmed and stemless glasses and let you decide which glass you prefer.

 This table explores the differences between stemmed and stemless glasses.
 We have remained impartial to give both glasses an equal footing.